Coverage and Rate of Joint Communication and Parameter Estimation in Wireless Networks: System Model

 \subsection{Beamforming Models}

-As mentioned in the introduction, we consider that the BSs are capable of analog beamforming only.
-Hence, the main utility of the antenna arrays is to increase transmit or receive gain in a particular direction.
-Thus, \begin{enumerate}[label={\bf A\arabic*)}] {\value{saveenum}} \item the BSs and UEs perform directional beamforming for both communication and sensing.
-That is, for a communication link, the BS and UE select the beam directions which maximize the received power.
-Since sensing is LoS only, the BS points its transmit and receive beams in the direction of the desired SO(s). {\value{enumi}} \end{enumerate} Here it is worth noting explicitly, that we consider a monostatic scenario for sensing in which the serving BS is both the transmitter and receiver.
+We consider a JCAS network in which BSs and UEs perform directional beamforming.
+Such a model representative of near-term network capability and is commonly employed in prior work, for instance \cite{DeLima2021} and \cite{Wild2021}. \begin{enumerate}[label={\bf A\arabic*)}] {\value{saveenum}} \item Thus, for a communication link, the BS and UE select the beam directions which maximize the received power.
+Since sensing is LoS only, the BS points its transmit and receive beams in the direction of the desired SO(s). {\value{enumi}} \end{enumerate} We note that, as we consider a monostatic scenario for sensing, the serving BS is both the transmitter and receiver.
 This requires a full duplex transceiver at the base station in addition to antenna separation \cite{Wild2021}.
-Prior work in the area of full duplex has demonstrated its potential feasibility \cite{Roberts21}, \cite{Roberts22}, \cite{Barneto2021}.
-This is especially true at mmWave, and such duplexing forms are expected
+Prior work in the area of full duplex has demonstrated its feasibility, \cite{Roberts22}, especially true at mmWave.